aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/imagesaveoptions/_index.md

 ```

-Gets the default font for rendering.
+Gets the default (or fallback) font for rendering.

 **Returns:**
-java.lang.String - the default font for rendering.
+java.lang.String - the default (or fallback) font for rendering.
 ### getFontResolveCallback() {#getFontResolveCallback--}
 ```
 public final FontResolveCallbackDelegate getFontResolveCallback()